tefl/tesol certification guide (2026):

 Good providers clearly state:

-• what happens if you haven’t started the course yet
+- what happens if you have not started the course yet

 Be cautious if refund information is buried, vague, or missing altogether.
 If in doubt, email and ask them to confirm in writing.
 For more on this, see the pricing and "hidden fees" parts of this guide above.